Welcome to ASSIST

 ASSIST is a 39-month study which will address these aims.

 The study is led by Prof Fiona Burns and Dr Jo Gibbs from Institute for Global Health, University College London.

-This study is funded by the National Institute for Health Research (NIHR) under its Health Services and Delivery Research Programme (Reference Number: NIHR129157).
+This study is funded by the National Institute for Health and Care Research (NIHR) under its Health Services and Delivery Research Programme (Reference Number: NIHR129157).